-Users operate their irrigation controllers from an off-line Next Farm Dashboard.
-The mesh communication network enables control of the irrigation system and will also allow future scaling of our products and services.
+Users operate their irrigation controllers from our Next Farm Dashboard.
+The mesh communication network enables control of the irrigation system and will also allow future scaling of additional products and services.
 From the user dashboard irrigation schedules (time, number of sprinklers, duration, and repetition frequency) can be created, edited, and deleted as necessary.
 As conditions change throughout the season irrigation times or frequencies can be remotely adjusted to fit the current conditions.
 If stock are on a paddock, or a weather event is coming, jobs can be paused at the click of a button and resumed once the conditions improve.

 RIM is programmed to complete unit checks, system checks, failsafe backups, and end of cycle pulsing to ensure valves are in the correct setting and units are communicating as usual to prevent resource wastage and consent violations.
 In the event of a network failure, the smart control units have a default timer mode to ensure application continues in their pre-set schedule.

 The controllers have been designed to “plug and play” saving time and money in installation and programming thus allowing farmers to view and easily control their irrigation system from the desktop application.
 Since the batteries are charged through solar energy there is minimal yearly labour input for upkeep.